kgb1001001/cloudadoptionpatterns/container-building/README.md

 + [Efficiently Layered Image](intentional-layer.md) deals with the basic question of how many layers your image should contain
 + [Least Privilege](least-privilege.md) addresses how to secure your container image
 + [Multistage Build](multistage-image-build.md) discusses how the process of constructing the artifacts in an image can be separated from the final image for production
-+ [Visualize Container Dependencies](container-dependency-model.md) reinforces the importance of visualizing the set of dependencies of different types among images
++ [Visualize Image Dependencies](Visualize-Image-Dependencies.md) reinforces the importance of visualizing the set of dependencies of different types among images to track the possible impact of changes within the set of images